GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 ## Support Google Accounts

 If your extension requires user login, we recommend that you provide at least some support for Google Accounts.
-Google Accounts can help you provide a better user experience, since users of the Chrome Web Store are likely to be logged in already, and they won't have to set up and remember yet another username and password.
+Google Accounts can help you provide a better user experience; since users of the Chrome Web Store are likely to be logged in already, they won't have to set up and remember yet another username and password.
 Reducing the number of logins improves the user's experience.

 See [Identifying the User][identify-user] for more information about supporting Google Accounts.